kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzle.md

 <aside class="warning">
 This is a low-level method, exposed to allow advanced SDK users to bypass high-level methods.<br/>
-Check the Kuzzle documentation available <a href="http://kuzzle.io/documentation/guide">here</a>
+Check the Kuzzle documentation available <a href="http://docs.kuzzle.io/guide">here</a>
 </aside>

-Base method used to send queries to Kuzzle, following the [Kuzzle API Documentation](http://kuzzleio.github.io/kuzzle-api-documentation)
+Base method used to send queries to Kuzzle, following the [API Reference](http://docs.kuzzle.io/api-reference)

 ### query(queryArgs, query, [options], [callback])